mnenad/ms.net-core-tutorial/02-HelloWorld-Web/README.md

         "Microsoft.AspNetCore.Server.Kestrel": "1.0.0"
   },

-  Add following using statement at the top of the class:
+  Add following using statement at the top of the Program.cs class:

   using Microsoft.AspNetCore.Hosting;
   using Microsoft.AspNetCore.Builder;
   using Microsoft.Extensions.Configuration;

+  Replace namespace line with the following:

+  namespace WebApplication.hw

   Replace Console.WriteLine("Hello World!"); with the folloiwng: